No. 23 Buckeyes surge late to beat No. 19 Michigan 77-63

 Michigan: The Wolverines hate to lose to Ohio State, and they did twice this season.
 This one came after they lost to Wisconsin 81-74 at home on Thursday.

-Ohio State: The Buckeyes have shaken off their mid-season malaise and seemed poise to take some momentum into the NCAA Tourament.
+Ohio State: The Buckeyes have shaken off their mid-season malaise and seemed poise to take some momentum into the NCAA Tournament.

 POLL IMPLICATIONS

-The Buckeyes could move up a few slots in the AP Top 25 and likely will be among as many as 10 Big Ten teams to make the NCAA Tournament,
+With plenty of Top 25 losses this weekend, the Buckeyes could move up a few slots in the AP Top 25 and likely will be among as many as 10 Big Ten teams to make the NCAA Tournament.

 UP NEXT